-- paying a monthly mortgage is a long term commitment which can be a burden if your finances are put under strain
+- paying a monthly mortgage is a long term commitment that can be a burden if your finances are put under strain

 - if property prices fall (as they have done in the past) then this could result in negative equity where the value of your house is less than your current mortgage debt